-ANALYSIS AND EVALUATION Existing board policy delegates the Chancellor full authority and responsibility to the College Presidents and holds them accountable for the operation of the colleges.
-The College Presidents implement and administer delegated policies in a manner that ensures the quality and integrity of programs, student services, and financial stability.
+ANALYSIS AND EVALUATION Existing Board Policy delegates the chancellor full authority and responsibility to the college presidents and holds them accountable for the operation of the colleges.
+The college presidents implement and administer delegated policies in a manner that ensures the quality and integrity of programs, student services, and financial stability.

-IV.D.4_03 President Contract Performance Objectives
+IV.D.4\03 President Contract Performance Objectives

-IV.D.4_04 District Delineation of Functions Map
+IV.D.4\04 District Delineation of Functions Map

 District/system planning and evaluation are integrated with college planning and evaluation to improve student learning and achievement and institutional effectiveness.

 EVIDENCE OF MEETING THE STANDARD The District has established integrated processes for strategic, financial, facilities, and technology planning to optimize student learning and achievement.
 Planning is integrated with resource allocation through the budget review process.

+The District Planning cycle shows a linear timeline through 2037-38, where there is a regular process for the colleges to evaluate and revise their educational master plan while the district updates its strategic and facilities master plans (Figure 59).
 District Strategic Plan priorities and goals are derived from the District mission statement and aligned with the Colleges' Educational Master Plans.
-The District uses outcome metrics to determine the effectiveness of the integrated planning process (Figure 59) [IV.D.5_01].
+The District uses outcome metrics to determine the effectiveness of the integrated planning process [IV.D.5\01].